ctsmit/CTWeather/README.md

 ### Create .nvm file:

-- Create a .env file and link to Openweathermap api
+- Create a .env file for react and link to Openweathermap api
+- Create a .env file for express and link to your mongo db

 ### Start App:

+- use nodemon to run the express app, will open in http://localhost:3001/users
+-
-- you should then be able to run npm start and have the app open in http://localhost:3000/
+- use npm start on the react app and have the app open in http://localhost:3000/

 # Technologies Used
 - **React.js** for front-end development.